Management and Security

 When you create an enterprise service account from the management console, it will automatically be enrolled in Endpoint Manager, enabling device management through Android enterprises.
 Once you have created an enterprise account, you can approve, purchase, and publish apps in the managed Play Store.
 A Google account is required for this process.
 A Google account can only be associated with a single enterprise account.

 NOTE: An enterprise account should only be used on a single core at any given time.
-Using the same account on multiple cores may result in enrollment and notification failures.
+Using the same account on multiple cores may result in enrollment, configuration, and notification failures.

 To create an enterprise service account